 Report from the Codex Commission meeting in Rome – 2-6th July 2018

-The Final Report of this meeting is not yet published.
-The draft report is HERE
+The Final Report of this meeting is has now been published CLICK HERE

 The 41st meeting of the WHO/FAO Codex Alimentarius Commission (CAC) – the UN body that sets standards for the global trade of foods and commodities – met in Rome from 2-6th July.
 The mandate of Codex is ostensibly to protect consumer health and facilitate fair trade practices, however, these aims are continually threatened by the commercial and political interests of producer countries, and the Conflict of Interest rules that do not safeguard these aims effectively.